Worship (edn 2)

 Preston - quite close to the site on the left

 The first clause of the "written" in Matthew 4:10 Jesus apparently drew from Deuteronomy 6:13; the second probably from 1 Samuel 7 (i.e., from the Old Testament, OT).
 The verbs here, “worship” and “serve”, are connected in this context and will repay study.
 The word used for worship in Matthew (and Luke), has as central meaning "do obeisance".
 See also in Genesis 22, at end of this post.
 (In Deuteronomy 6:13 the Hebrew and Greek [LXX] word denotes "fear"; "revere".)
-In the first century the word worship would be readily associated with the Jerusalem Temple, an extravagant complex rebuilding by King Herod.
+In the first century the word worship would be readily associated with the Jerusalem Temple, an extravagant complex rebuilt by King Herod.
 Very little of that then famous landmark remains visible today - see picture at top (the other images are connected....).
 To attend Temple sacrifices would express fear of God; show reverence for God, in accordance with the Law.

 Jesus on worship - what exactly do we know?
 This is my focus in this post.